mikaelpatel/Arduino-LCD/README.md

 LCD device communication changes.
 The library includes device drivers for MAX72XX, HD44780 and PCD8544, and adapter using GPIO, Shift Registers, and TWI (PCF8574).
-There is also support for the LCD4884 and LCD Keypad Shields.
+There is also support for the LCD4884 and LCD Keypad Shields including keypad.

-Version: 1.3
+Version: 1.4

 ## Classes